The Earthquake Engineering Online Archive NISEE e-Library

 Full electronic text is available in Adobe Portable Document (PDF) format optimized for local printing in Adobe Acrobat 4.0 or later, available from http://www.adobe.com/.

 Images are provided as thumbnail size jpg files, larger 640x480 pixel jpg files, and scalable MrSID formats.
 The ExpressView(MrSID) browser plug-in is available from Lizard Tech.
 Higher resolution images are available by request.

 Software source code (usually FORTRAN) and user manuals (in PDF file formats) are available to subscribers as bundled downloads where possible.
 Research data are provided in text files.

 Credits and Contacts

 Archive database application development and programming is by Debra Bartling.
-The graphic design is by Brooke Dykman.
-Susan Fatemi and Christina Bodnar-Anderson provide archive content and processing.
-The archive is directed by Charles D. James and was developed within the existing budget of the EERC Library of the University of California, Berkeley.
+Christina Bodnar-Anderson provides additional archive content and processing.
+The NISEE archive and elibrary is developed, managed and directed by Charles D. James and was developed within the existing budget of the PEER-NISEE Library of the University of California, Berkeley.
+The NISEE archive and e-library are fully supported by our small membership fee.
 Questions or comments should be directed to NISEE (firstname.lastname@example.org or 510-665-3419).